About Mama Lee

 After meeting the old woman and weeks of travel, I finally arrived in the village in Ghana and met a little four year old boy whom I instantly loved and still do, he called me 'Mama Lee' and it stuck to the point that shop keepers, taxi drivers, birth attendants, and all that hear of me, call "Mama Lee!"

 I made a promise to myself that I would return to Ghana and have made the trip too many times to count.
 The traditional birth attendants there care for the women in their villages with love and kindness and with very little resources.
 I have worked alongside 72 traditional birth attendants, sharing techniques for safe birth practices, and cared for over 400 village women for whom I raise funds with the aim to help those in need, to provide supplies for a safe, clean birth and reduce infection rates and complications.

-For the women I have provided birth care for, no matter in what setting, the vaginal birth rate over my 11 years of practice was 98% (in comparison with current national data which is only 66%).
-I am not opposed to C-section, in fact I know that they can be used wisely and beautifully, and we are fortunate to have them as an option.
+For the women I have provided birth care for, no matter in what setting, the vaginal birth rate of my clients over my 12 years of clinical practice was 98% (in comparison with current national data which is only 66%).
+Please know that I am not opposed to C-section, in fact I know that they can be used wisely and beautifully, and we are fortunate to have them as an option!

 Over the past twenty years I have learnt and practiced Reiki level 1 and 2, massage, pranic healing and lived in Israel to train in the art of the Spalter technique of healing, all of which has come in handy when working with women and their families.
-Fortunately, I will return to Israel this year to learn more and then travel on to make a documentary, which will tell the story of some of the kind birth workers around the world, and I hope to call it ‘kindness: the art of caring’.
+Fortunately, I travel to Israel each year to learn more about the body and healing, and to Ghana, where i continue to work in villages and continue to gather stories and knowledge to make a documentary, which will tell the story of some of the kind birth workers around the world, and I hope to call it ‘kindness: the art of caring’.

 I have loved caring for women in my local community, and I look forward to sharing and growing with you all in my global community.